kissmygritts/mitchellgritts/content/posts/2020-01-18-sf-working-with-lines/index.md

 Also me: *How the heck am I going to do this without opening ArcMap?*

 This is the story of how I spent several hours in R to avoid using an ESRI product.
 As you'll see, I can go to extreme measures to avoid ArcMap.
-Honestly, I can't really remember why I dislike ESRI so much.
+I can't remember why I dislike ESRI so much.
 It's become my thing.
 Lucky for me, R is always there to solve every spatial problem I come across.

 ## Let's get going